vilasvarghese/linux/Readme.md

   ...
 Key Improvements over top:

-Visual CPU/Memory Meters: Clear, colored bar graphs at the top.
+Visual CPU/Memory Meters: Clear, colored bar graphs for CPU, Memory, and Swap usage at the top.

-Scrollable Process List: Use arrow keys to scroll.
+Scrollable Process List: You can scroll up and down the process list using arrow keys.

-Tree View: Press F5 to toggle a tree view, showing parent-child relationships.
+Tree View: Press F5 to toggle a tree view, showing parent-child relationships between processes.
+This is incredibly useful for understanding process hierarchies.

-Function Keys (F1-F10): Common actions mapped to function keys at the bottom.
+Function Keys (F1-F10): Common actions are mapped to function keys at the bottom of the screen, making it much more intuitive.

-Mouse Support: Click on columns to sort, or on processes to select them.
+Mouse Support: You can click on columns to sort, or on processes to select them.

 2.3 Interactive Commands within htop
 F1 or h: Help screen.

-F2: Setup (customize display).
+F2: Setup (customize what's displayed, meters, columns, colors).

 F3: Search for a process.